alexirpan/alexirpan.github.io/_posts/2020-01-16-berkeley-back-pay.markdown

 It heavily depends on who you ask.
 Eight hour TA jobs were almost exclusively held by undergraduates, and in fact undergrads make up the majority of the CS department's TA staff.
 This tends to surprise people, and can be interpreted as vaguely exploitative.
-Let me explain why it wasn't.
+Let me explain reasons it wasn't.

 Undergrads started getting hired as TAs because Berkeley didn't have enough grad student TAs to meet course demand.
-However, some professors have found that undergraduate TAs do a better job than graduate TAs, because undergrads *actually took the course they were TAing.*
+However, some professors found that undergraduate TAs did a better job than graduate TAs.
-For lower division courses, graduate and undergraduate students know the material equally well, but grad students learned it at a different university, so they're generally less familiar with how Berkeley teaches the course.
+For lower division courses, graduate and undergraduate students know the material equally well, but undergraduates *actually took the course they were TAing*.
+Grad students who learned it at different institutions were less familiar with how Berkeley taught the course.

 Additionally, some undergrad TAs would TA the same course several years in a row.
 This happened less with grad students, since after they met their TA requirements, they would switch to focusing on research.
-The increased continuity from undergrads made it easier to preserve course teaching culture and knowledge across years.
+The increased continuity from undergrads made it easier to preserve course teaching culture and knowledge, which genuinely improved the quality of some classes.

 Finally, the increase in undergrad TAs was good for graduate school applications, since it gave more undergrads a connection to a professor